antmicro/vna-se-probe/README.md

 ## Overview

-This repository contains open hardware design files for VNA SE probe, that can be used for VNA measurements on production PCBa without the need of soldering or adding dedicated connectors.
+This repository contains open hardware design files for a VNA SE probe that can be used for VNA measurements on production PCBs, without the need to solder or add dedicated connectors.

-### Design Features
+### Design features

 * SMA connector
 * Controlled 50 Ohm impedance
 * Compatible with M4 probe holder arms
-* Compatible with pogo-pins and measurement needles
+* Compatible with pogo pins and measurement needles
 * Probe pitch adjustable by soldering angle

 ## Repository structure